Celebrating 45 years of the Volkswagen Crafter

 Total worldwide sales: 470,000

 With a focus on load space, engineers designed the original with a front engine between the driver and front passenger seat above the front axle, while maintaining rear-wheel drive.
-This space-saving design meant the LT remained compact – just 33cm longer and 20cm wider than the T2 Transporter – but with a 50% increase in cargo volume to 7.85m3.
+This space-saving design meant the LT remained compact – just 33cm long and 20cm wider than the T2 Transporter – but with a 50% increase in cargo volume to 7.85m3.
 Inside, designers focused on ergonomics with controls placed close to the driver and a better view through a large windscreen.

 In 1983, the dashboard was redesigned and new engines were added to make the LT the most powerful van in Europe, while even better space optimisation allowed for a third seat to be added in the cabin.
 A 4.6m wheelbase was made available for platform conversions, too.